-Mariah is an undergraduate student at the University of Maryland, College Park.
-She will graduate in the spring of 2017 with a B.S. in Economics.
-Mariah joined the staff of Inforum as a Research Assistant in January of 2016.
-After graduation, she hopes to pursue a career in data analytics.
+Shreya is an undergraduate student at the University of Maryland, College Park.
+She is pursuing a B.S. in Economics with a minor in Mathematics and Computer Science.
+Shreya joined Inforum as a Research Assistant in April 2019.
+After graduation, she plans to pursue an MBA.

 From its beginning in 1967, Inforum has worked with many scholars from the University of Maryland, other academic institutions from the U.S and abroad, and elsewhere.
 We list some of the University of Maryland graduate students who completed their dissertaions while working with us.